E-commerce in Pakistan: E-banking

 Pakistan's e-banking landscape has experienced exponential growth, driven by regulatory support and new financial technology.
 According to the State Bank of Pakistan's annual review for Fiscal Year 2024, the volume of e-banking transactions has surged, with internet and mobile banking users now exceeding 40 million nationwide.

 A key catalyst in this transformation has been the launch of Raast, Pakistan's instant payment system.
 This platform has enabled seamless, real-time fund transfers, significantly boosting peer-to-peer (P2P) and merchant payments across the country.
 Furthermore, the sector has been energized by the introduction of Electronic Money Institutions (EMIs) such as Nayapay and Sadapay.
 These app-based services have accelerated financial inclusion by simplifying the process of opening accounts and making digital payments, particularly among the youth.

 Online complaints

 The Karachi Police of Sindh capital with its plan to facilitate the citizens of Karachi to register online complaints that can be converted into First Information Reports (FIR) is another step towards online applications for the benefits of Pakistani people.
 This move by Karachi Police is replication of a similar project in Khyber Pakhtunkhwa.
-The FIR registration for recording citizens’ grievances through the internet without visiting police stations is an exemplary initiative for other mega cities of sub-continent.
+The FIR registration for recording citizens' grievances through the internet without visiting police stations is an initiative for other mega cities of sub-continent.